matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 In this method we should:

-- Initialize `Web3Provider` and `Signer` objects for interacting with zkSync
+- Initialize `Web3Provider` and `Signer` objects for interacting with zkSync.
 - Initialize `Contract` object to interact with the `Greeter` contract.

 Unfortunately, `Metamask` does not allow to call methods from `zks_` namespace.
 That's why we can not use provider obtained from `window.ethereum` for that purpose.
 We should either have a separate provider based on zkSync node or hardcode the tokens in the website.
 In this tutorial, we will create a provider, but using the injected `Web3` and hardcoded tokens may be more suitable in some production cases.